 Social Studies: This week students started Unit 4, How and Why Europeans Came to the New World.
 Discussed current events.

 Writing/Reading: Throughout the week we continued weekly writing activities, along with learning about comparing/contrasting writing samples.
 Watched the movie Holes upon completing the novel.
 Continue reading +25 minutes from GFB each night, and return to school each day.

 From Mrs. Nowack:

-Language: Students finished sharing their state reports and we learned about proverbs.
-We continue with weekly routines of daily writing, daily language review, and word work.
+Language: We continue with our daily and weekly language routines of DLR, daily writing, and word work.

 From Mr. Peterson:

 Science.
 We have been building scale models of the Earth, Moon, and Sun.
 See our classroom blog for some photos: https://goo.gl/AJC8MQ.

 Reading/Writing.
 We’ve been studying how and why fiction writers write scenes in their stories.
 What “mood” do they create?
 How do their word choices create that mood?
 What purpose does that scene have for the larger picture?
 Read aloud: Some Kind of Courage.

 From Mrs. Suhr:

 Social Studies: We have started a quick unit called Early English Settlements.
 We will cover Roanoke, Jamestown, and Plymouth and will finish up before Thanksgiving break.